What Is Codeine?

-Codeine is a prescription pain medication used to treat mild to moderate pain and to reduce coughing.
-It is a naturally-occurring alkaloid derived from resin extracts from the seeds of the opium poppy, Papaver somniferum.
-They belong to a class of drugs known as opioids.
+Codeine is a prescription opioid medication used to treat mild to moderate pain as well as to reduce coughing.
+Codeine is a naturally-occurring alkaloid derived from resin extracts from the seeds of the opium poppy.
+They belong to a class of drugs known as opioid analgesics.

 - Captain Cody

 Codeine has been used in clinical medicine for more than a century and has proven its effectiveness over time.
 There are different uses for codeine but the two most common reasons for taking codeine are for pain relief and to suppress cough.

 Mild to Moderate Pain

 Codeine is used as an oral analgesic to treat mild to moderate pain.
 Taking codeine can also provide relief from moderately severe pain (when combined with aspirin or paracetamol) and colds and flu (when combined with antihistamines and decongestants).

 In low doses, codeine also works as an antitussive for the suppression of nonproductive cough which is why it is used as the main ingredient in prescription-grade cough suppressants.
 Codeine is used to help treat symptoms of acute cough and even chronic cough.